CiscoTestAutomation/genietelemetry/docs/plugins.rst

 Plugin System
 =============

-``telemetry`` is designed around a modular plugin-based architecture.
+``genietelemetry`` is designed around a modular plugin-based architecture.
 The end goal is to allow maximum developer configurability & extendability without sacrificing overall structure, flow and code-base integrity.

 .. note::

-    Telemetry plugins are not for the faint of heart: it is intended for advanced developers to provide optional *pluggable* ``telemetry`` features for other developers to use.
+    GenieTelemetry plugins are not for the faint of heart: it is intended for advanced developers to provide optional *pluggable* ``genietelemetry`` features for other developers to use.

 Concept & Rules
 ---------------

-Plugins offers *optional* functionalities that may be added to ``telemetry``.
+Plugins offers *optional* functionalities that may be added to ``genietelemetry``.
 Each plugin must be configured first via a configuration YAML file before they can be loaded, instantiated and executed.

 All plugins must obey the following rules of development:

-- plugins may be configured globally (for all runs in this pyATS instance) by creating a  ``telemetry_config.yaml`` in the root pyATS installation folder.
+- plugins may be configured globally (for all runs in this pyATS instance) by creating a  ``genietelemetry_config.yaml`` in the root pyATS installation folder.

 - plugins may be configured locally (for this run only) by passing in a config